cNorspang/ASTEPWikiBak/services/Traveling_salesmen.md

 The "-p" option tells docker to map port 5001 on your computer to port 5000 inside the docker image.
 This is relevant since the code of this service is specified to listen to port 5000.
 This also means that we can see our service if we visit:
 - `localhost:5001/`

 To use the service send a post request to `localhost:5001/tsp_random`, `localhost:5001/two_opt` or `localhost:5001/nearest_neighbor` depending on how you would like to solve the traveling salesman problem.
 The post request should contain the output from the service described in the top of this page.
-I would recommend the tool `postman` for this process, and if the input was correct the service will return a route.
+We would recommend the tool `postman` for this process, and if the input was correct the service will return a route.